A Strategic Presentation Design Agency - image arrow

 Cash Flow Statements

-Operating Activities
+1. Operating Activities

-• Issuing/repurchasing stock
+• Issuing or repurchasing stock

-• Getting/repaying loans
+• Getting or repaying loans

 • Paying dividends to shareholders

-• Acquisition/sale of securities
+• Sale or purchase of securities

 A cash flow statement tells us if a startup can make money and handle upcoming bills.
 It's all about business profitability and liquidity.
 Profitability means making a profit and liquidity means having enough ready cash (or things that can be quickly turned into cash) to deal with unexpected costs without messing up the business.